• Skip to primary navigation

 • Print

 The best way to make quick, tasty meals during Passover is to use matzo as a base for your favorite toppings.
 Matzo serves as a cracker or sandwich bread stand-in.
 The crispiness of matzo contrasts the soft toppings which makes a winning combination.
-Here are some of the best matzo recipe ideas for easy Passover snacks and lunches.
+Here are some of the best matzo recipe ideas for easy Passover breakfasts, lunches, and snacks.

 6 sheets of matzo with different toppings including avocado, egg salad, tuna salad, lox, pizza, and hazelnut spread.